jaishdev/CozyNest/README.md

 * Admin/moderation tools
 * Pagination and filtering
 * Improve UI for production

+## Deployment
+This app is deployed on Render.

 Let me know what you think, and if you're a beginner like me — happy to walk you through anything you find confusing in the code :)